The Ugly Truth About Love

 Want to know a secret?

-There are A LOT of couples that divorce that still love each other but they don't know how to get past their own shit and get out of the toxic "Saver" and "Victim" roles.
+There are A LOT of couples that divorce that still love each other but they don't know how to get past their own issues and get out of the toxic "Saver" and "Victim" roles.

 I'm here to tell you that you can.